-Following is a thorough and detailed list of all teams ever to have participated in the European competitions organized by UEFA (I disregard the so called Super Cup, which has a quite different competition format).
-The arrangement of these teams is not done on an alphabetical basis, since I prefer to group them by countries (although each one, this time, has a traditional A to Z order and, in some cases like Germany, Russia, Yugoslavia, and the newborn Soviet and Balkan republics, I include all the political territories a team played for).
-From the corresponding link of each country you can access to the list of its participating teams, which includes the following data for every club: 1) official team's name in its original language (or a transcription in Roman characters), together with changes of name during its history in Eurocups, including mergers with other clubs; 2) city/-ies where it plays regularly; 3) links to the club's official (OP) or unofficial (UP) pages; 4) participations in Champions League (C1); 5) participations in the late Cup Winners' Cup (C2); 6) participations in Europa League (C3); 7) participations in the late Intertoto Cup (IC).
+Following is a thorough and detailed list of all teams ever to have participated in the European competitions organized by UEFA (I disregard Super Cup, which has a quite different competition format).
+The arrangement of these teams is not done on an alphabetical basis, since I prefer to group them by countries (although each one, this time, has a traditional A to Z order and, in some cases like Germany, Russia, Yugoslavia and the newborn Soviet and Balkan republics, I include all the political territories a team played for).
+From the corresponding link of each country you can access the list of its participating teams, which includes the following data for every club: 1) official team's name in its original language (or a Latin transcription), together with changes of name during its history in Eurocups, including mergers with other clubs; 2) city/-ies where it plays regularly; 3) links to the club's official (OP) or unofficial (UP) pages; 4) participations in Champions League (C1); 5) participations in the late Cup Winners' Cup (C2); 6) participations in Europa League (C3); 7) participations in the late Intertoto Cup (IC).

 To access the index of participating countries in Eurocups, click here or follow the corresponding link in the side menu.

-The names of teams are written in their original spelling (or a standard transcription into Latin characters, in the case of other alphabets).
-This is the reason why some clubs may slightly difer in form with respect to other unstandardized information sources.
+• The names of teams are written in their original spelling (or a standard transcription into Latin characters, in the case of other alphabets).
+This is the reason why some clubs may slightly differ in form with respect to other unstandardized information sources.